freshworks/marketplace-sample-apps/README.md

 ![alt text](https://blog-assets.freshworks.com/freshworks/wp-content/uploads/2019/04/24100815/Marketplace.jpg)
-<p align="center">This repository contains sample apps to use for the freshworks app developers.
-Each sample app illustrates certian platform feature that app developer can leverage in currently being buit apps.
+<p align="left">Contains sample apps for Freshworks app developers.
+Each sample app illustrates a platform feature that an app developer can leverage to build apps.
  </p>

- This repository demonstrates capabilities that you can leverage in your custom/public apps,
+ Capabilities that you can leverage in your custom/public apps include the following :

 1. App Configuration
    - App Manifest